ruby-processing/propane/about.md

 ## Usage ##

-Sketches should `require 'propane'` and currently should be class wrapped, with sketch class inheriting from `Propane::App`.
+Sketches should `require 'propane'` and should be class wrapped, with sketch class inheriting from `Propane::App`.
 Creating a new instance, is the regular way to get you sketch to run:-
 {% highlight ruby %}
 require 'propane'

 class MySketch < Propane::App
+   def settings
+     size 200, 200 # size, mode, smooth etc here
+   end

    def setup
-     size 200, 200 # make first entry in setup like regular processing
+     sketch_title 'My Sketch'
-     # make sense to initialize stuff here
+     # do initialize stuff here
    end

    def draw
      # do fancy stuff here in draw loop
    end
 end

-MySketch.new title: 'My Sketch'
+MySketch.new
 {% endhighlight %}

 {% highlight bash %}